BqT123456/BuiQuangTruong/README.md

 - The solution will cover Trading Engine system design.
 Refer:https://www.around25.com/blog/building-a-trading-engine-for-a-crypto-exchange

-- For simplification and time limitation, Roles and Network configurations are not listed but will be explained briefly. </br>
+- For simplification and time limitation, the plan for choosing which hardware, database, ELB,... are neglected.
+Also, Roles and Network configurations are not listed but will be explained briefly. </br>
    + Role: Apply "Least-privilege permission".
    + Network: Apply ELB in public subnet to protect our resource to be not exposed to the Internet.
     * In-direction: Resource -> NAT Gateway -> Internet.